0compute/xtraceback/doc/index.rst

 XTraceback is an extended Python traceback formatter with support for variable expansion and syntax highlighting.
-It is intended both as a development tool and as an aide to post-mortem debugging of live applications.
+It is intended both as a development tool and as an aide to post-mortem debugging.

 .. warning::